-When your child was younger, your role was to lay the blueprints for his behaviour – for example, cooperating with others and showing how to take turns.
-Now your child is a teenager, he can start taking responsibility for his own behaviour.
+When your child was younger, your role was to lay the foundations for their behaviour.
+For example, you probably showed your child how to cooperate and take turns with others.
+Now your child is older, they can start taking responsibility for their own behaviour.

 But you’re still an important role model.

-What you do shows your child how you want her to behave.
-For example, how you cope with feelings such as frustration and distress influences how your child regulates her emotions.
-What you eat, how much you exercise, and how you look after yourself will all influence your child.
+What you do shows your child how you want them to behave.
+For example, how you cope with feelings like frustration and distress influences how your child regulates their emotions.
+What you eat, how much you exercise, and how you look after yourself all influence your child.

 What you say is also important.
-You can help your child to manage and control his own behaviour by talking about how behaviour affects other people.
-You can also use more complex reasoning and examples to talk about the differences between right and wrong.
-Now’s a good time for this because your child is developing his ability to understand other people’s experiences and feelings.
+You can help your child to manage and control their behaviour by talking about how behaviour affects other people.
+You can also talk more with your child about the differences between right and wrong.
+Now’s a good time for this because your child is developing their ability to understand other people’s experiences and feelings.

-- Include your child in family discussions, and give her input into family decisions, rules and expectations.
-These are good ways of helping her understand how people can get along with others and work together.
+- Include your child in family discussions, talk openly and give them input into family decisions, rules and expectations.
+These are good ways of helping your child understand how people can get along with others and work together.

-- Try to practise what you preach.
+- Try to do the things you say your child should do.
 Teenagers can and do notice when you don’t!

 - Keep a positive attitude – think, act and talk in an optimistic way.

-- Take responsibility for yourself by admitting your own mistakes and talking about how you can correct them.
+- Take responsibility for yourself by admitting your own mistakes and talking about what you might do differently to avoid the same mistakes in the future.
 Try not to blame everything that goes wrong on other people or circumstances.

 - Use problem-solving skills to deal with challenges or conflicts in a calm and productive way.
 Getting upset and angry when a problem comes up encourages your child to respond in the same way.